genwilliam/genwilliam/README.md

 ---

-_This profile is a work in progress, just like my journey as an engineer._
+_This profile reflects my ongoing journey as a software engineer._